Activity - Action Button

 How to view your activity

-If you are curious about your past activity in the community, you can view your activity by following these steps:
+If you are curious about your past activity in the workplace, you can view your activity by following these steps:

 Select the Action Button on the right side of your screen.